Binu42/Binu42/README.md

 matter.

-I like to prefer myself surround with people who are focused on execution :dart:, hardworking and always ready to help others in need.
+I like to prefer myself surround with people who are focused on execution :dart:, hardworking :medal_military: and always ready to help :sweat_smile: others in need.
 For me helping society, fulfilling my parents dreams, being honest, fair and friendly with everyone is my everything.